 What is a Typical FMLA Lawsuit Settlement?

-The most important thing to remember is that these are just reference points.
+The most important thing to remember is that these are reference points, not promises.
 A settlement is the result of a negotiation that considers many different factors, including the strength of your evidence and the skill of your legal team.
 The goal is to reach a figure that fairly compensates you for the harm you’ve experienced after being denied your legal right to take family and medical leave.

 Common Settlement Ranges